phkiener/Swallow/Swallow.TaskRunner/README.md

 ## Getting started

-Install the tool and initialize a new manifest by running `dotnet task new-manifest`.
+Install it as a local tool and initialize a new manifest by running `dotnet task new-manifest`.
 This will create a file `.config/dotnet-tasks.json` relative to the _current directory_.
 When invoking `dotnet task`, it will look for this manifest going upwards, starting from the current directory.

 ### The task manifest